Happy birthday to Frederick Law Olmsted, born April 26, 1822.

-Each April, we remember Frederick Law Olmsted, the designer of the artful landscape surrounding Biltmore House.
+Each April, we honor Olmsted’s work as the designer of the artful landscape surrounding Biltmore House.

-“Now I have brought you here to examine it and tell me if I have been doing anything very foolish,” he reportedly told Olmsted.
+“Now I have brought you here to examine it and tell me if I have been doing anything very foolish,” Vanderbilt reportedly told Olmsted.

 Collaboration with Richard Morris Hunt

-Plans for both the house and landscape changed in 1889 when Vanderbilt and architect Richard Morris Hunt toured France together and the scale of Biltmore House expanded.
+Plans for both Biltmore House and its surrounding landscape changed in 1889 when Vanderbilt and architect Richard Morris Hunt toured France together and the scale of Vanderbilt’s new estate expanded.

 Olmsted wrote that he was nervous, not sure how to “merge stately architectural work with natural or naturalistic landscape work.”
 But the architect and landscape designer worked together “without a note of discord,” and Olmsted biographer Witold Rybczynki says that the landscape architect achieved something completely original at Biltmore: the first combination of French and English landscape designs.